-Other languages: Students have received tutoring in other languages (German and Latin), but support is dependent upon our ability to find a good tutor in the Napa area.
+Other languages: Students have received tutoring in other languages but support is dependent upon our ability to find a good tutor in the Napa area.
 Instruction in other languages is not guaranteed and must be arranged in advance.
+Online courses are also an option.